 People still went on holiday and found addresses before Google Maps or Sky Scanner.
 You just got a little more lost and planned more time in for journeys.

-People used physical maps and atlases
+People used physical maps and atlases.

 Road trips required detailed planning with paper maps and atlases.
 Asking for directions was common, and getting lost meant pulling over to consult a map or ask a passerby.

-People used travel agencies as catalogues
+People used travel agencies or catalogues.

 There was no Airbnb or SkyScanner.
 Booking a holiday often involved visiting a travel agency where travel agents helped plan itineraries, book flights, and arrange accommodation for you.
+You’d also use catalogues or brochures instead of online listings.

-People used CFAX or TeleText on their TVs
+People used TeleText on their TVs

 Life before the internet was more difficult in some ways.
 You weren’t easily reachable, you’d often get lost and travel wasn’t as easy.
 But it was filled with rich, engaging, and meaningful activities that involved more IRL connection and nature.
 While technology has brought many conveniences, there's a certain charm in remembering (and experiencing) the ways people connected, entertained themselves, and navigated the world without digital assistance.